Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 *examples of ratings column, before cleaning and after cleaning*

-Here, I have tried Multinomial Naive Bayes model and Support Vector Machine (SVM), and interestingly enough, they demonstrated quite a different aspect.
+In this case, I have tried a Multinomial Naive Bayes model and a Support Vector Machine (SVM), and it was interesting to find that both demonstrate quite different effects.

 ### Multinomial Naive Bayes
-The first machine learning model I tried for the classification is Multinomial Naive Bayes.
-I first have set `max feature` number as 1500, then increased to 3000 in the case of unigram feature.
-The results are as below.
+The first machine learning model I tried for classification was Multinomial Naive Bayes.
+I first set `max feature` number as 1500, then increased to 3000 in the case of unigram feature.
+The results are below.

 <img src="/images/multinomialNB_1gram.png"  width="430" height="360"> <img src="/images/multinomialNB_1gram2.png"  width="430" height="360">